The history of navigation on Lakes Thun and Brienz

 After the Swiss franc had been devalued by 30% in 1936, tourism registered a new boom in the Bernese Oberland, too.
-For this reason, two new motor boats were launched in 1940: the Thun and the Oberhofen, the latter of which had been in operation at the Swiss National Exhibition in Zurich in 1939.
+For this reason, two new motor ships were launched in 1940: the Thun and the Oberhofen, the latter of which had been in operation at the Swiss National Exhibition in Zurich in 1939.
 Yet hardly had tourism recovered when the next World War broke out.

 The years thereafter

 The end of the Second World War marked the beginning of a new tourist boom.
-Since many boats had meanwhile become obsolete and uneconomical, an extension of the Lake Thun fleet had to be envisaged.
+Since many ships had meanwhile become obsolete and uneconomical, an extension of the Lake Thun fleet had to be envisaged.
 Conversely, navigation on Lake Brienz had reported losses for years, and this raised the question of a complete close-down.
 Since the surrounding regions depended on revenue from tourism, however, the BLS decided to give this fleet a new lease of life, too.
 Thus the MS Rothorn was launched in 1950 and the MS Interlaken in 1956.
-The two last additions to the Lake Brienz fleet were the motor boats Iseltwald (1969) and Brienz (1981).
+The two last additions to the Lake Brienz fleet were the motor ships Iseltwald (1969) and Brienz (1981).

-In a spectacular transport operation in 1999, the Lake Thun boat Jungfrau was moved to Lake Brienz and equipped with its new coat of flowers.
+In a spectacular transport operation in 1999, the Lake Thun ship Jungfrau was moved to Lake Brienz and equipped with its new coat of flowers.
 In mid-2001, the small MS Harder was sold; it now lives as the Schwan on Lake Zug.

-On Lake Thun, a number of new motor boats were added to the fleet: the Jungfrau (1954), the Stadt Bern (1956), the Niederhorn (1959), the Bubenberg (1962) and the Beatus (1963).
+On Lake Thun, a number of new motor ships were added to the fleet: the Jungfrau (1954), the Stadt Bern (1956), the Niederhorn (1959), the Bubenberg (1962) and the Beatus (1963).
 The saloon steamer Blümlisalp was taken out of service in 1971.
 She was replaced by a motor vessel of the same name, which after the old Blümlisalp had been recommissioned in 1992 was renamed Stadt Thun.
 The fleet has since been further extended by the MS Stockhorn (1974) and the MS Berner Oberland (1996)

 More pleasure whatever the weather